alirezarashidipp/ML/README.md

 Above 80 → Good

 This approach allows us to use XGBoost’s probabilistic output to generate a smooth, interpretable quality score for each ticket — not just a discrete label.

+also i have

+one code to get data from jira system,

+one code for cleaning,

+one code for seperating English ticket,

+one code for excluding Aceeptence Criteria,

+one code for using 10 traditional redability formula,

+one code for extracting 15 ligusitc features,

+one code for merging,

+one code for train,

+one code for infrence,